Where we came from

 The police helped set the standard for the Campus Escort program, providing valuable training to improve officers' self defense, CPR, first aid and driving skills in order to better serve students, faculty and staff.
 The University Police also provided backup for the CSO's when needed.
 In turn, the CSO's became extra eyes and ears for the University Police.
 Seven of the CSO's even went on to become police officers, three of them with the University Police, by 1996.

 In the summer of 1996, the University Police Department was moved from the division of Student Services to Finance and Administration.
 However, the Escort Service remained in Student Services.
 ASUN was excited to continue funding it, and purchased its own radio system and created a dispatcher position for its employees.

 Since 1996, monumental changes have been made to improve the quality of the staff and the service to students.
 The Escort Service grew from one vehicle to seven and from eight escorts per night to over 300 per night.

-Today, Campus Escort Service employs more than 25 students and gives over 50,000 rides per academic year.
-Within the past two years, the program has received community donations to purchase six new vans to replace its older vehicles.
-Along with new vans, Campus Escort has implemented a new, automated dispatch system that allows riders to request a ride more quickly and easily.
-It also allows for online requests, GPS tracking and automated notifications.
+Today, Campus Escort Service employs more than 60 students and gives over 50,000 rides per academic year.
+Within the past two years, the program has received community donations from Parents Fund and the Mately Foundation to purchase a new Ford Transit to replace the old wheel chair van.
+Along with new additions to the 12 passenger shuttles, Campus Escort has implemented a new, automated police radio that allows dispatchers to be informed of unsafe events happening in Reno .
+It also allows for dispatchers to keep not only our passengers safe, but the drivers safe as well by preventing calls going through in a particular area.
 ASUN continues to provide 100% of the yearly funding for student wages and operational costs.